pawel-jasnowski/Coffee_Quality/README.md

 ## Project status

-Project is: *uncompleted* - Visualisation to come in few days / 28.07.2023 /
+Project is: *uncompleted* - Visualisation to come in few days / last update 28.07.2023 /

 ## Room for Improvement